Going to the Dentist

 - cavity — the decayed, or rotten, part of a tooth

-- dental hygienist — a person with special training about the proper way to keep teeth and gums clean and healthy
+- dental hygienist — a person with special training on how to keep teeth and gums clean and healthy

-- dental X-rays — pictures of your teeth and gums that will show a dentist whether there are any cavities
+- dental X-rays — pictures of your teeth and gums that will show a dentist if there are any cavities

 - fluoride treatment — a gel or foam applied to teeth that makes them strong and helps prevent cavities

-- orthodontist — a doctor who specializes in correcting the shape or positions of your teeth
+- orthodontist — a doctor who specializes in correcting the shape or positions of teeth

 - plaque — a thin, sticky layer containing bacteria that grow on your teeth